DanielFMascarenhas/MachineLearningForQA/README.md

 This project demonstrates how Machine Learning can assist Quality Assurance teams in analyzing bug data and predicting key attributes of software defects.

-Using a dataset of 50,000 bug reports, the project applies Machine Learning models to predict characteristics of bugs based on their titles and metadata.
+Using a dataset of 50,000 bug reports, the project applies Machine Learning model to predict characteristics of bugs based on their titles and metadata.

 The goal is to explore how ML can support automated defect triaging, prioritization, and assignment in modern QA workflows.